horse-link/horse.link/README.md

 The total (potential) return on a stake is determined by the constant product function.
 The constant product function is a linear function that is defined by the following equation:

-Tp = S \* D
+Tp = D - D \* (S \ p)

+f(wager) = odds - odds\*(wager/pool)

 Where

 - Tp is the total profit
 - S is Stake
 - D is the decimal odd
+- p is the total locked value in the vault

 The liquidity is locked in the market contract until after the participant claims their payout.

 # Vaults

-ERC4626 Vaults are created to allow users to deposit ERC20 tokens into a smart contract and earn dividends on their deposits.
-Vault opperators then allow set markets to draw down liqidity from their Vaults to fund bets.
+ERC4626 Vaults are created to allow users to deposit ERC20 tokens "underlying" into a smart contract and earn dividends on their deposits.
+Vault opperators then allow markets to draw down liqidity from their reserves to fund bets.
 The Vault operator can also set the percentage of the bet that is distributed to the Vault share holders.

 # Market makers